 What was a citadel, and is now a museum, sits atop the cliffs that overlook the city.
-It goes without saying that this place is a must-visit when you’re in Dinant.
+This place is a must-visit when you’re in Dinant.

 You can also visit Park Fufooz, which is a nature reserve close to the city and Grotte de Dinant La Merveilleuse, which is a cave with many impressive geographical features.

 Ypres is famous as the town that was near many of the World War I in Flanders.
-If you’re a history buff, then this is one place in Belgium you have to visit.
+This is one place in Belgium that history lovers have to visit.

-Ypres may have had a dark past, but it’s an important place to visit so we can understand why such destruction was wrought there and ensure it never happens again.
+Ypres may have had a dark past, but it’s an important place to visit so we can understand why destruction there in the World Wars happened and ensure it never happens again.

 Want to head to the beach while you’re in Belgium, then a trip to Ostend is a must.

 It’s a city on the northern Belgian coast not far from Bruges, that’s the perfect place to visit in summer if there’s good weather.

 The beach at Ostend is huge and you won’t have much trouble finding a spot on a warm day.
 Even if the weather isn’t great, it’s nice to stroll down the promenade and enjoy the views.

 Ostend is more of a summer destination, so I’d avoid visiting during winter unless the cold doesn’t bother you!

 Mons is one of the lesser-known places to go in Belgium and a city that has a surprising amount to offer.